 The software license does not expire – only the activation period does.
 The exception is temporary licenses, which do expire after a specified time period.
 Once a temporary license expires, the license returns to the license inventory for the company/division.

 Frequently Asked Questions

 How can we support older versions of AXIS?

-Does GGY require users to use this software key system?
+Does AXIS require users to use this software key system?